Thursday, February 7, 2013

 is back for more!

-After all that anticipation, I was left there disappointed at how much this franchise had stepped down just to entertain us.
-While The Collector was a tension filled home invasion slasher relying on stylish visuals, atmosphere and some moderate gore to make up with its lack of strong plotting, The Collection dwells into horror-action category, featuring first person shooter inspired narrative that dropped the overly dark and moody tone of the first and replaced it with some shallow gore and action scenes.
-In fact, does this even count as a slasher?
-I think I'm beginning to see how some people doesn't consider the sequel to Alexandre Aja's The Hill have Eyes remake as a slasher, as it's lost all the proper patterning in terms of stalk and killing, making this film a similar case, as it heavily borrows an Aliens inspired survival/seige film where people are put up against a menace with as much shoot-em-up action sequence as possible.
-Ironically, this means inclusion of other baddies for the group to fight off, such as zombie-like drugged maniacs and attack dogs.
+While The Collector (2009) was an intense home invasion slasher relying on stylish visuals, atmosphere and some moderate gore to make up with its lack of strong plotting, The Collection (2012) dwells into horror-action category featuring first person shooter-inspired narratives that dropped the overly dark and moody tone of the first and replaced it with a copious amount of gore and action set-pieces.
+In fact, it hardly even counts as a slasher since its direction leans more as an Aliens (1986) inspired survival/siege film, wherein people are put up against a menace with as much shoot-em-up action sequences as possible, incidentally meaning that there will be other baddies for the group to fight such as zombie-like drugged maniacs and attack dogs.

 Four mercenaries against a man